hotwired-laravel/turbo-laravel-site/source/_bootcamp/listing-chirps.md

 </x-fenced-code>

 If you refresh the page, you should see the date string and it quickly updates to the relative time ago.
 The real nice thing about this approach is that if you keep your browser tab opened while visiting the listing Chirps page, the relative time will update from time to time!

+Notice that we're using a `data-turbo-permanent` attribute in the component.
+That's because we don't want DOM morphing to touch this element at all, since its contents is managed by JavaScript.
+We'll talk more about morphing later.